how to save water

 Antrim & Newtownabbey Borough Council

-There are currently no wastewater treatment works which do not have any capacity available within the council area.
+There are currently no wastewater treatment works with capacity issues within the council area.

-Upgrades of the Whitehouse Wastewater Treatment Works are currently programmed to be completed within the PC21 Price Control period, subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+The upgrade of the Whitehouse Wastewater Treatment Works (Water Framework Directive water quality improvement driver) is currently programmed to be completed within the PC21 Price Control period.
+This will be subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+NI Water is working closely with the Department for Infrastructure on the funding required to facilitate the delivery of our capital investment programme for the remainder of the PC21 Price Control period (2024/25 – 2026/27).

 Ards & North Down Borough Council